SparkMaster/HybridCraft-2/README.md

 Hybrid Craft 2 is maintained by 3 people. :D
 Heyguys.. -- Photographer
-Me: SparkMaster.. -- Programmer/Texturer
+Me: SparkMaster.. -- Programmer/Texturer/GitHub
-SebDaMuffin.. -- Programmer
+SebDaMuffin.. -- Programmer/GitHub

 Hybrid craft is a mods folder mod. :D and it is really fun to use when you have chests full of dirt, sand, cobble